JazzTap/jazztap.github.io/index.md

 I've investigated procedural generation of fictional maps like poetry, and iterated fractals under artificial selection, i.e. parameter tuning via a human-in-the-loop providing the utility function to an evolutionary algorithm.

 ### Geometry
 The circle problem of Apollonius asks which circles are tangent to all of three given circles.
 The nonlinear system certainly has eight complex solutions, which parameterize the solution circles - sometimes nonunique, or out at infinity.
 The rest, we can draw in real-time - whilst _crossing_ these singularities, instead of shooting blindly at them.
-This uses [a D3 interface to phcpy in Jupyter](https://github.com/JazzTap/mcs563/blob/master/README.md) _[🔗]_, which I gave as a poster at SciPy 2017.
+This uses [a D3 interface to phcpy in Jupyter](https://github.com/JazzTap/mcs563/blob/master/README.md) _[repo🔗]_, which I gave as a poster at SciPy 2017.

 ![circle tangency demo](assets/2017-03-20 12s.gif)

 By dragging input circles across catastrophes, a beautiful geometric continuity is evinced.
-(I've done the Python side of a [JupyterHub deployment](https://github.com/JazzTap/jupyterhub) _[repo🔗]_ which can run the notebook out-of-the-box with its phcpy dependency for the nonlinear solver.)
+(I've worked for Professor Verschelde on his [JupyterHub deployment](phcpack.org) _[🔗]_ which can run the notebook, but otherwise, the phcpy dependency is still a bit hairy.)

 ### Pattern
-Consider now biological morphogenesis, whose implications [in signalling](research/geobio_pattern/slides.pdf) _[slides]_ I have [written up](research/geobio_pattern/paper.pdf) _[paper, [refs](research/geobio_pattern/refs.pdf)]_ somewhat.
+Consider biological morphogenesis, whose implications [in signalling](research/geobio_pattern/slides.pdf) _[slides]_ I have [written up](research/geobio_pattern/paper.pdf) _[paper, [refs](research/geobio_pattern/refs.pdf)]_ somewhat.
 Genetic control-flow via selective activation is the more subtle form of biochemical 'circuitry', as exquisite as growth and form itself.
 Can this high concept can [be sketched](http://ncase.me/simulating/model/?remote=-L1I2RsTvnsoRKFWQnRk) _[demo🔗]_ and *tested* by any in-silico implementation?

 Graphics shaders admitting a human-in-the-loop are my first bet for real-time interactive methods, but special boundary conditions (e.g. differential growth implicated in folding) complicate implementation.
 As to the ecological interpretation of *mathematically similar* spatial models, there is crossover with quantitative history and urban planning.